 By the following spring season, the young plants should be ready for transplanting to larger pots.

-What Pests or Disease Problems Does Strawberry Begonia Encounter?
+What Pests or Diseases Does Strawberry Begonia Encounter?

-Root rot is a common concern for the strawberry geranium.
+Root rot is a common concern for the strawberry begonia.
 When watering, don’t add too much water.
 The water shouldn’t create puddles in the soil.

 If the soil isn’t draining well, try adding more peat to the soil.
 Adding extra drainage holes in the bottom also helps reduce the risk of rot.

 Aphids and whiteflies may attack the plant.
 A small aphid infestation is typically treatable with sprays of cold water.